 Machu Picchu Volunteer Vacation Itinerary:

 Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.
-Work locations may vary with each volunteer expedition according to the needs of park rangers at the time the expedition takes place.

 Please check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.

 If you are traveling alone and specifically request single accommodations, you will be asked to pay the full single supplement noted above.
 If you wish to share accommodations, we will assign you a roommate if one is available.
 If a roommate cannot be found, you will be asked to pay a reduced single fee, which is half of the full single supplement.
 Please be advised that there are a limited number of single rooms available on most departures.

 All meals from dinner on Day 1 through breakfast on Day 10; hotel accommodations; guide leadership and support staff; group tools; all bus and train transportation as noted on the itinerary; all orientation and training excursions as noted on the itinerary; park entrance fees.